l3p-cv/lost/docs/docs/developing_pipelines/lost_cli.md

 ### Export Label Tree

-If you like to export a label tree that you have created with the lost web gui to a csv file you can use **export_label_tree.py**.
+If you'd like to export a label tree that you have created with the lost web gui to a csv file you can use **export_label_tree.py**.

-For now we will assume that we want to export the tree presented in Figure 1.
+For now, we will assume that we want to export the tree presented in Figure 1.
 Its name is **dummy tree** (name of the root node) an we want to export it to a file called **exported_tree.csv**.
 To do that we need to perform the following steps: